 Welcome to IEA Wind Member Country Activities for Spain

-According to the national transmission systems operator Red Eléctrica de España, (REE), electrical energy demand decreased 2.3% from 2012 to 246.16 TWh.
-Wind energy produced approximately 54.3 TWh of electricity, equaling 20.9% of the yearly energy electricity demand.
-For the first time in Spain’s history wind power was the main source of electricity generation over a whole year.
-Other big contributors to the system were nuclear power plants (20.9%), coal (14.3%), hydro (12.9%) and gas combined-cycle power plants (9.3%) (Figure 1).
-In January 2012, the Spanish government approved a decree (RDL 1-2012) halting the existing feed-in-tariff (FIT) support scheme that allowed tariffs up to 0.082 or 0.087 EUR/kWh (0.113 or 0.120 USD/kWh) or for a period of 20 years.
-At that time all the renewable energy generation plants pre-registered in the FIT system still had the possibility to go ahead and carry out registered projects.
+The Energy Reform policy changes began in 2012.
+In January 2012, the Spanish government approved a decree (RDL 1-2012) halting the existing feed-in-tariff support scheme that allowed tariffs up to 0.082–0.087 EUR/kWh (0.099–0.105 USD/kWh) for a period of 20 years.
+At that time, all the renewable energy generation plants that were pre-registered in the feed-in-tariff (FIT) system still had the possibility move forward and carry out registered projects.
 Those projects (roughly 1.2 GW) were gradually completed during 2012 and 2013.
 The decree established a de-facto moratorium on new renewable energy generation receiving FITs.

-In July 2013, the Spanish government decided to change the current renewable energy FIT payment system (RDL 9/2013).
-Instead of paying the established tariff for 20 years, the remuneration to be paid will be based on the so-called “reasonable profitability” for each project, depending on a wide variety of factors including age, cost, and amount of subsidies the project has already received.
-This scheme still has to be approved but will likely further reduce the income of current renewable energy plants.
+But this is not all.
+In February 2013, the Spanish government withdrew technically renewable energy from the spot market and established a mandatory regulated FIT which would no longer be updated by CPI (RDL 2/2013).
+Then in July 2013, the Spanish government changed the current renewable energy FIT payment system (RDL 9/2013).
+Instead of paying the established tariff for 20 years, the remuneration will be based on the so-called “reasonable profitability” for each project, depending on a wide variety of factors as age, cost, and amount of subsidies the project has already received.
+This scheme still has to be approved, but it will likely further reduce the income of current renewable energy plants.